 Possibly what we had needed was a snack break.
 Unfortunately, there isn’t a cafe on site.
 But since this is VDNH there will at least be retro ice cream, boiled sweetcorn and soft drink carts within ten metres of the entrance.

 As it was, Mama headed for the exit immediately after enduring my apparently fake display of crossness around this exhibit.
 She didn’t even attempt the plate smashing area, the maze of mirrors, the exploration of the human body or the house of horror.
 She did keep the tickets though, so clearly it is time to dig them out again.
 Because you can pay for each of the areas separately, or you can buy an inclusive ticket for a reasonable discount which allows you to pick five of the twelve available.
 You will want to do this.
 Some of the experiences are more substantial than others, but most of them are not going to occupy you for all that long.
 If you do find yourself sucked into an extended photography session, then you can bring your ticket back any time to knock off the other areas.

 Basically if you are in the mood, and if you are of a sensible height, and if you feel your Instagram feed has gotten a little dull lately, the Museum of Illusions is for you.
-And in case you should find yourself well away from the fabulousness of VDNH and closer to the centre, there’s a whole set of similar experiences there!
+And in case you should find yourself well away from the fabulousness of VDNH and closer to the centre, there’s a whole set of similar experiences there on the Arbat!
 And in Ekaterinaburg!
 And St Petersburg!
 And Kazan, Nizhny Novgorod, Chelyabinsk and Barcelona!